-A thorough history and physical examination is the initial step in the diagnosis of Hodgkin lymphoma, which is confirmed by the presence of Reed-Sternberg cells on pathological examination of a lymph node biopsy .
+A thorough history and physical examination is the initial step in the diagnosis of Hodgkin lymphoma, which is confirmed by the presence of Reed-Sternberg cells on the pathological examination of a lymph node biopsy .

-Any disease presenting with enlarged lymph nodes with constitutional symptoms such as fevers and weight loss, should be considered in the differential diagnosis of Hodgkin lymphoma .
+Any disease presenting with enlarged lymph nodes with constitutional symptoms, such as fevers and weight loss, should be considered in the differential diagnosis of Hodgkin lymphoma .